BrahMos missile gets clearance amid India-China border stand off

 New Delhi, June 16: Amid the ongoing border standoff with China, the air-launched Brahmos had received combat clearance before the India-China troops clashed on Tuesday.

-BrahMos air launched cruise missile (ALCM) received the first ever fleet release clearance (FRC) issued by the certifying agency.
-The supersonic and advanced ALCM with its proven capabilities for the Indian Air Force (IAF) there by becomes the first indigenous weapon to get the critical FRC.
+BrahMos air-launched cruise missile (ALCM) received the first ever fleet release clearance (FRC) issued by the certifying agency.
+The supersonic and advanced ALCM with its proven capabilities for the Indian Air Force (IAF) thereby becomes the first indigenous weapon to get the critical FRC.

 India-China stand off: Casualties on both sides says Indian Army